 Sexually transmitted infections (STIs) in pregnancy can be harmful to your unborn baby or may cause your baby to be born with diseases.

 A test for an STI called syphilis will also be done at your first ANC visit as well as at 34 weeks for all HIV positive and HIV negative women.

-If the test for syphilis is positive, there is effective treatment to protect you and your baby from being infected.
+If the test for syphilis is positive, there is effective treatment to protect you and your baby from further illness.